 Tips For Safely And Quickly Shedding 20 Pounds

 Am I 20 pounds overweight?
 How bad is 20 pounds overweight?
 You might be asking yourself these questions and more.
 You might also be wondering, ‘if I am 20 pounds overweight what should I do?’
 Below we look at how to lose weight quickly.

 About 39% of the world’s population are overweight, and 13% of these are obese.
 Carrying a lot of extra weight puts your health at risk.
-According to experts, being overweight increases the risk of diseases including 20 pounds overweight high blood pressure, diabetes type 2, cardiovascular disease, and osteoarthritis (18).
+According to experts, being overweight (possibly even 20 pounds overweight) increases the risk of diseases including high blood pressure, diabetes type 2, cardiovascular disease, and osteoarthritis (18).